sslarch/sslarch.github.io/caa_proposal.md

 ## Objectives of the SIG SSLA
 In summary, the SIG SSLA aims to:

-- Promote the use of scripting languages to replace widely-used black-box software with transparent and reproducible code written in open source languages ==[ZB note: why though?]==
+- promote the replacement of proprietary and opaque programs with open source and transparent software based on scripting languages, which encourage the advancement of open and reproducible research practices
 - help establish scripting as a readily-accessible component of the archaeologist's toolbox
 - promote the integration of coding into the basic archaeological teaching curriculum
-- promote the publication of archaeological research data ==[why though? the link with scripting needs to be demonstrated]==
+- promote the publication of archaeological research data so that they may be used by others, and to facilitate reproducible research practices overall
 - discuss and critically assess the development of scripting languages and the implications that they afford
 - develop step-by-step pipelines for common archaeological tasks
 - outline best practices and guidelines to support more effective writing, sharing and publishing code